-Three hours of class time per week, plus an additional hour of online or other activities, for a 15-week semester, which includes two weeks for final exams/assignments.
-Course delivery may be in-person, online, or mixed mode.
+Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+May be offered online or in mixed mode format.

-COURSE PREREQUISITES/CO-REQUISITES
+COURSE PREREQUISITES/CO-REQUISITES None

-None